-DENTAL ASSISTANT WITH EXPANDED FUNCTIONS (DIPLOMA) HEALTH SCIENCES - DENTAL ASSISTANT WITH EXPANDED FUNCTIONS (ASSOCIATE OF SCIENCE DEGREE) - FOR GRADUATES OF CORRESPONDING DIPLOMA PROGRAM ONLY
+DENTAL ASSISTANT WITH EXPANDED FUNCTIONS (DIPLOMA) HEALTH SCIENCES - DENTAL ASSISTANT WITH EXPANDED FUNCTIONS (ASSOCIATE DEGREE) - FOR GRADUATES OF CORRESPONDING DIPLOMA PROGRAM ONLY (UMA is not enrolling new students in this program at the current time at the Tampa Campus.)

 - Physical Requirements: In addition to the above admissions requirements, prospective students should be physically able to tolerate the bending, walking, and standing as required for their particular occupations.
 UMA reserves the right to test any student to assess their success in a classroom as well as the chosen future workplace of the student. - Externship Requirement: A 240 hour externship is required in this program